 Which sector is prone the most to the threat of food poisoning?

 The food service sector continues to be the most reported one causing foodborne diseases.
-Food poisoning becomes common in settings where meals are prepared for large gatherings like banquets, messes, religious occasions, and weddings.
-Even in Armed Forces, due to common kitchen practice, several outbreaks involving a varying number of personnel are reported every year.
+Food poisoning frequently arises in large-scale meal preparation settings, including banquets, messes, religious functions, and weddings.
+Within the Armed Forces, communal kitchen practices similarly lead to several reported outbreaks each year involving different numbers of personnel.
 Food poisoning has been the second most common cause of disease outbreaks, after viral hepatitis, in the Indian Army.

 Now, here’s a list of the top foods that are most likely to cause food poisoning.